 The structure of the book follows the broad strokes of my historical path of inquiry into computer-supported group cognition.
-Part I reports on several attempts to design online technologies to support the collaborative building of knowing that is, computer-mediated group sense making-in which I was involved.
-Part II shows how I responded to the need I subsequently felt to better understand phenomena of collaboration-such as group formation, perspective sharing, and knowledge negotiation through microanalysis of group interaction-in order to guide such software design.
+Part I reports on several attempts to design online technologies to support the collaborative building of knowing, i.e., computer-mediated group sense making, in which I was involved.
+Part II shows how I responded to the need I subsequently felt to better understand phenomena of collaboration, such as group formation, perspective sharing and knowledge negotiation through micro-analysis of group interaction, in order to guide such software design.
 In turn, part III indicates how this led me to formulate a conceptual framework and a research methodology: a theory of collaboration, grounded in empirical practice and exploration.
-Although theory is typically presented as a solid foundational starting point for practice, this obfuscates its genesis as a conceptual reflection in response to problems of practice and their circumstances.
-I have tried to avoid such reification by presenting theory at the end of the book because it emerged as a result of design efforts and empirical inquiry.
+Although theory is typically presented as a solid foundational starting point for practice, this obfuscates its genesis as a conceptual reflection in response to problems of practice and their circumstances; I have tried to avoid such reification by presenting theory at the end, as it emerged as a result of design efforts and empirical inquiry.

-The Problematic of CSCL and the Approach of This Book
+The Problematic of CSCL and the Approach of this Book

 This book documents my engagement with the issues of CSCL as a research field.
-Although I believe that much of the group-cognition approach presented is also applicable to CSCW, my own research during the decade represented here was more explicitly oriented to the issues that dominated CSCL at the time.
+Although I believe that much of the group cognition approach presented is also applicable to CSCW, my own research during the decade represented here was more explicitly oriented to the issues that dominated CSCL at the time.
 In particular, CSCL is differentiated from related domains in the following ways:

-• Group The focus is not on individual learning but on learning in and by small groups of students.

-• Cognition The group activity is not one of working but of constructing new understanding and meaning within contexts of instruction and learning.

-• Computer support The learning does not take place in isolation but with support by computer-based tools, functionality, microworlds, media, and networks.

-• Building The concern is not with the transmission of known facts but with the construction of personally meaningful knowledge.

-• Collaborative The interaction of participants is not competitive or accidental but involves systematic efforts to work and learn together.

-• Knowledge The orientation is not to drill and practice of specific elementary facts or procedural skills but to discussion, debate, argumentation, and deep understanding.
+- Group: the focus is not on individual learning, but learning in and by small groups of students. - Cognition: the group activity is not one of working, but of constructing new understanding and meaning within contexts of instruction and learning. - Computer support: the learning does not take place in isolation, but with support by computer-based tools, functionality, micro-worlds, media and networks. - Building: the concern is not with the transmission of known facts, but with the construction of personally meaningful knowledge. - Collaborative: the interaction of participants is not competitive or accidental, but involves systematic efforts to work and learn together. - Knowledge: the orientation is not to drill and practice of specific elementary facts or procedural skills, but to discussion, debate, argumentation and deep understanding.

-The fact that these points spell out the title of this book is an indication that the book consists of an extended reflection on the defining problems of CSCL.
+The fact that these points spell out the title of this book is an indication that the book consists of an extended reflection upon the defining problems of CSCL.